How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

 Who can access historical data

-The number of reports you can get and the number of results each report contains also varies depending on your subscription.
+The number of reports you can get and the number of results each report contains also vary depending on your subscription.
 With Pro, you can get 5,000 reports daily with 50,000 results per report.
 With Business, you get 10,000 reports per day with 100,000 results per report.

 How to access historical data